Days ago

 The good, the bad, and the ugly.

 It has been a week since the 2nd chemo treatment.
 Without labs or a CT scan it is unclear how effective these efforts are in fighting the cancer but personally it feels like the pain caused by the tumor is drastically lower.
 My hope is that there is a direct correlation and prolonged chemo will not be necessary.
-In any case, the pain relief is welcome and much needed.
+In any case, the "good" is any pain relief is welcome and much needed.

 And yet, (remarkably) thats not even the “ugly” in the above classic movie title reference.
 The Ugly is the black darkness that comes alongside you without notice or provocation.
 It’s been 20 years since I fought depression but that perceived reality is so personal that it’s difficult to explain much less cast aside as irrelevant.
 I do know, however, that I can choose not to give agency to the Ugly.
 Which is one piece of wisdom that seems to come with age.